virtual-labs/exp-voltmeter-by-potentiometer-iitk/experiment/aim.md

-To calibrate the given ammeter and voltmeter by potentiometer.
+To calibrate the given ammeter and voltmeter by potentiometer